-Since then he has been re-elected repeatedly by overwhelming margins, on one occasion running unopposed.
-Today, he represents Georgia’s Fifth Congressional District, encompassing the entire city of Atlanta and parts of four surrounding counties.
-Congressman Lewis sits on the House Budget Committee and House Ways and Means Committee, where he serves on the Subcommittee on Health.
-He serves as Senior Chief Deputy Democratic Whip, is a member of the Democratic Steering Committee, the Congressional Black Caucus and the Congressional Committee to Support Writers and Journalists.
-Apart from his service in Congress, he is Co-Chair of the Faith and Politics Institute.
+From then on, he was re-elected repeatedly by overwhelming margins, on one occasion running unopposed.
+For more than 30 years, he represented a district encompassing the city of Atlanta and parts of four surrounding counties.
+Congressman Lewis sat on the House Budget Committee and House Ways and Means Committee, where he served on the Subcommittee on Health.
+He served as Senior Chief Deputy Democratic Whip, as a member of the Democratic Steering Committee, the Congressional Black Caucus, and the Congressional Committee to Support Writers and Journalists.
+Apart from his service in Congress, he was Co-Chair of the Faith and Politics Institute.

 Congressman Lewis began the 2008 presidential campaign as a supporter of Senator Hillary Rodham Clinton.
 His decision to switch his support to Senator Barack Obama was considered a major turning point in the campaign.
 When Lewis appeared at President Obama’s inauguration, he was the only surviving speaker from the 1963 March on Washington.

-In addition to his advocacy of domestic issues, Congressman Lewis has taken a passionate interest in human rights on the international stage.
+In addition to his advocacy of domestic issues, Congressman Lewis took a passionate interest in human rights on the international stage.
 In 2009, he was arrested, with three other U.S. Representatives, outside the Embassy of Sudan, where they were protesting the obstruction of aid to refugees in Darfur.

-The Congressman has long been an ardent supporter of health insurance reform.
+The Congressman was an ardent supporter of health insurance reform.
 In an eerie echo of his past struggles, he was subjected to angry catcalls and abusive language by opponents of the 2010 health care bill as he entered the Capitol for a crucial vote.
-As in years past, his courage was unwavering, and the passage of the Patient Protection and Affordable Care Act remains one of the proudest achievements of his legislative career.
-The following year, in a ceremony at the White House, President Barack Obama awarded him the nation’s highest civilian honor, the Presidential Medal of Freedom.
+As in years past, his courage was unwavering, and the passage of the Patient Protection and Affordable Care Act became one of the proudest achievements of his legislative career.
+In a ceremony at the White House, President Barack Obama awarded him the nation’s highest civilian honor, the Presidential Medal of Freedom.

 “I thought I was going to die a few times.
 On the Freedom Rides in the year 1961, when I was beaten at the Greyhound bus station in Montgomery, I thought I was going to die.
 On March 7, 1965, when I was hit in the head with a night stick by a state trooper at the foot of the Edmund Pettus Bridge, I thought I was going to die.
 I thought I saw death, but nothing can make me question the philosophy of nonviolence.”